-...
-The leased assets are depreciated by the straight-line method over the leased period and the residual value is zero.
+\cdots The leased assets are depreciated by the straight-line method over the leased period and the residual value is zero.

-6. Standards for provisions (1) Allowance for doubtful accounts Allowance for doubtful accounts is provided based on the amount calculated from the historical ratio of bad debt for ordinary receivables, and estimated amounts of uncollectible accounts for specific overdue receivables.
-Specific allowances are provided for the estimated amounts considered to be unrecoverable after reviewing individual recoverability of certain doubtful accounts such as claims provable in bankruptcy.
-(2) Provision of allowance for investment loss Allowance for losses on investments in subsidiaries based on the financial position of the investees and the recoverability of the investments in the future.
-(3) Provision for bonuses Employees' bonuses are recognized as expenses for the period in which those are incurred.
-(4) Provision for product warranties In order to prepare for future repair costs for products sold, the total of the following amounts has been recorded.
+- 6. Standards for provisions - (1) Allowance for doubtful accounts is provided based on the amount calculated from the historical ratio of bad debt for ordinary receivables, and estimated amounts of uncollectible accounts for specific overdue receivables.
+Specific allowances are provided for the estimated amounts considered to be unrecoverable after reviewing individual recoverability of certain doubtful accounts such as claims provable in bankruptcy. - (2) Provision of allowance for ...
+Allowance for losses on investments in subsidiaries based on the financial position of the investment loss the investment in the future. - (3) Provision for bonuses ...
+Employees' bonuses are recognized as expenses for the period in which those are incurred. - (4) Provision for product ...
+In order to prepare for future repair costs for products sold, the total of the following amounts has been recorded.

 1. According to the terms and conditions of the warranties, estimated cost calculated based on the past experience and the future warranties estimation.

-2. Estimated amount calculated as recall related costs based on notification to the competent authority.
-(5) Provision for vehicle environmental control In provision for expenses to comply with vehicle environmental regulations, the estimated amount to be incurred at the end of the current fiscal year is recorded.
-(6) Provision for loss on construction contracts The provision for losses on uncompleted construction of contracts in the Aerospace segment is provided when substantial losses on the contracts are anticipated at the fiscal year end for the next fiscal year and beyond and such losses can be reasonably estimated.
-(7) Provision for environmental measures In provision for expenses for the purpose of environmental countermeasure construction, etc, the estimated amount to be incurred at the end of the current fiscal year is recorded.
-(8) Provision for retirement benefits Net defined benefit liability (assets) for employees is provided based on the estimated amounts of projected pension and severance obligation and plan assets at the end of the fiscal year.
-In determining retirement benefit obligations, the plan's benefit formula is used for attributing expected benefit to periods.
-Unrecognized prior service cost is being amortized on the straight-line method over a period (16 years) that is shorter than the average remaining service period of the eligible employees.
-Unrecognized net actuarial gain or loss is amortized from the following fiscal year on the straight-line method over a period (16 years) that is shorter than the average remaining service period of the eligible employees.
+(5) Provision for vehicle 2.
+Estimated amount calculated as recall related costs based on notification to the competent authority.
+(5) Provision for vehicle (5) In provision for expenses to comply with vehicle environmental regulations, the environmental control estimated amount to be incurred at the end of the current fiscal year is recorded.

+- (6) Provision for loss on construction contracts ...
+The provision for losses on uncompleted construction of contracts in the Aerospace segment is provided when substantial losses on the contracts are anticipated at the fiscal year end for the next fiscal year and beyond and such losses can be reasonably estimated. - (7) Provision for environmental...
+In provision for expenses for the purpose of environmental countermeasure construction, measures (8) Provision for retirement ...
+Net defined benefit liability (assets) for employees is provided based on the estimated - benefits amounts of projected pension and severance obligation and plan assets at the end of the fiscal year.

+1. In determining retirement benefit obligations, the plan's benefit formula is used for attributing expected benefit to periods.

+2. Unrecognized prior service cost is being amortized on the straight-line method over a period (16 years) that is shorter than the average remaining service period of the eligible employees.

+3. Unrecognized net actuarial cost is amortized from the following fiscal year on the straight-line method over a period (16 years) that is shorter than the average remaining service period of the eligible employees.